aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/ruby/ruby-programmers-guide/mail-merge-and-reporting-in-ruby/_index.md

 ﻿---
-title: Mail Merge And Reporting in Ruby
+title: Mail Merge And Reporting in Ruby – Aspose.Words for Java
+articleTitle: Mail Merge And Reporting in Ruby
+linktitle: Mail Merge And Reporting in Ruby
 description: "Ruby: Mail Merge And Reporting using Aspose.Words for Java."
 type: docs
 weight: 40